saurabhp75/saurabhp75.github.io/_notes/jekyll.md

 ## Front Matter
 Snippet of YAML which sits between two triple-dashed lines at the top of a file and is used to set variables for the page.
 Front matter variables are available in Liquid under the page variable eg. {% raw  %} {{ page.my_number }} {% endraw  %}
 {% raw  %}
----
+\---
 my_number: 5
----
+\---
 {% endraw  %}

 ## Layouts
 Layouts are templates(html files) that wrap around your content.
-They live in a directory called _layouts.
+They live in a directory called `_layouts`.
 To use a layout, set a layout variable in front matter. eg.

 {% raw  %}